Dennis Ververgaert

+Early life

+Ververgaert was born on March 30, 1953, in Grimsby, Ontario, Canada to Dutch immigrant parents from Holland.
+He grew up alongside his sister Trish and two brothers, Gary and Peter.
+His older brother Gary also played Junior A hockey before dying in a car accident in March 1971.

 Playing career

+Junior

-Ververgaert had a dominant junior career with the London Knights, scoring 147 points in 1972–73, including a franchise record 89 assists (surpassed by Sergei Kostitsyn in 2005–06), and was selected 3rd overall in the 1973 NHL Amateur Draft by the Vancouver Canucks.
-Blessed with size and skill together with a booming shot, Ververgaert was thought to have the potential to be the first true star player in the history of the young franchise.
+Ververgaert had a dominant junior career with the London Knights, scoring 147 points in 1972–73, including a franchise record 89 assists.
+Ververgaert was selected third overall in the 1973 NHL amateur draft by the Vancouver Canucks.

+Professional

-In his first NHL season, Ververgaert did not disappoint, stepping straight into the Canucks' roster and recording a team-leading 26 goals along with 31 assists for 57 points.
+Ververgaert recorded a team-leading 26 goals along with 31 assists for 57 points as a rookie.
 He led all rookies in goals and was second in points to Tom Lysiak, and finished fourth in Calder Memorial Trophy voting as the league's top rookie.
-His 26 goals remained the Canuck rookie record until broken by Trevor Linden in 1988–89.
+His 26 goals remained the Canucks' rookie record until broken by Trevor Linden in 1988–89.

 In 1974–75 Ververgaert was even better, recording 51 points in 57 games despite missing substantial time due to a serious shoulder injury.
-His production was a key factor in the team's improvement, as they won their division and made the playoffs for the first time.
-He would have his finest season in 1975–76, leading the Canucks with 37 goals and 71 points.
-He was also selected to play in his first NHL All-Star Game and proceeded to score two goals in 10 seconds to set an All-Star record, since broken by Owen Nolan.
+He helped the Canucks win their division and qualify for the playoffs for the first time.
+His best season was in 1975–76, where he led the Canucks with 37 goals and 71 points.
+He was also selected to play in his first NHL All-Star Game and proceeded to score two goals in 10 seconds to set an All-Star record.

-After the success of his first three seasons, Ververgaert appeared to be on the verge of stardom.
-However, his career would go sideways after 1976 as his production dropped off and he came under increased criticism for his poor defensive play.
-His greatest success had been with center André Boudrias, and after Boudrias left for the WHA, he was never able to find the same sort of chemistry with later linemates.
-In 1976–77, he slumped to 27 goals and just 45 points, while recording a dismal plus/minus rating of -35.
+After the success of his first three seasons, Ververgaert's production dropped off, and he came under increased criticism for his poor defensive play.
+His greatest success had been with center André Boudrias, and after Boudrias left for the World Hockey Association, he was never able to find the same sort of chemistry with later linemates.
+In 1976–77, Ververgaert slumped to 27 goals and just 45 points, while recording a plus/minus rating of -35.
 He rebounded slightly in 1977–78 to tally 21 goals and a career-high 33 assists for 54 points, and was selected to play in his second All-Star game.